canonical/vanilla-framework/templates/docs/patterns/links/index.md

 View example of the back to skip link pattern
 </a></div>

+## Anchor link

+The `.p-link--anchor-heading` class is used to add a visual on-hover state to anchor links.

+<div class="embedded-example"><a href="/docs/examples/patterns/links/links-anchor/" class="js-example">
+View example of the back to anchor link pattern
+</a></div>

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.